jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 * The V1 schematic labels the display SPI clock and data pins with I2C names.
 This is clarified in the LVGL sample from the Waveshare wiki for the board.
 * The Tasmota `SetOption73` default value of `0` ties `Button<N>` to `Power<N>`.
 Since LVGL publishes a toggle for the screen's power, GPIO0 defaults to controlling screen power.
 This can be disabled with Tasmota Command `SetOption73 1`.
+* At least on one board, GPIO15 does not drive to a low enough voltage to turn off Q1.
+Configuring it as Output Hi reduces waste heat in Q1 and increases backlight brightness slightly.
+    * Specifically, GPIO15 feeds `0.1*VDD` to `0.8*VDD` into the 1K/10K network on the base of Q1.
+The high value is enough to saturate it, but the low value, 0.33V, plus the R16 voltage delta assuming Q1 is off, 0.27V, puts the base at 0.6V--which is right at the 8050 V_BE saturation voltage per at least BL Galaxy Electrical's graphs.
+Empirically this appears to be at the saturation end of the linear region.
+    * Configuring GPIO15 as Backlight and then toggling the backlight appears to trigger PSRAM usage even when the `qio` board setting is used.
+    * Waveshare's support suggests using PWM on GPIO15, but since the lowest voltage does not reach the cutoff region this doesn't appear to be useful.
+    * Waveshare's support also suggested replacing R11 with a 100K resistor.
+This can be a challenge for someone without fine SMD rework equipment, but removing R11 entirely might work.
+    * The schematic suggests that this is an issue with V2 hardware as well.

 TODO: